-All parameters are recoded every 30 minutes from January 1, 2007 at 00:30 to March 25, 2007 at 4:00 (the observations are recorded every 00 and 30 minutes) and from March 25 at 04:15 to July 07, 2007 at 23:45 (the observations are recorded every 15 and 45 minutes).
+All parameters are recorded every 30 minutes (from January 1 to September 29 the observations are recorded every 15 and 45 minutes while from September 29 to October 1 data are recorded every 00 and 30 minutes).

-All parameters are recorded every 20 minutes from July 8, 2007 at 00:20 to December 31, 2007 at 23:45 (the observations are recorded every 00, 20 and 40 minutes).

 (We have modified the original time in order to obtain regular slots as request by CEOP in its data format submission instructions, where for each hour, minutes should be 00 or 05 and multiple of 5).

 1.4 Physical location of the measurement

-Latitude: 27° 48' 36'' N Longitude: 86° 43' 12'' E Elevation: 3833 m a.s.l.
+Latitude: 27° 48' 36" N Longitude: 86° 43' 12" E Elevation: 3833 m a.s.l.

 1.5 Data source

 Original data provided by the GAME/AAN Committee.

 1.6 WWW address references

 http://aan.suiri.tsukuba.ac.jp/aanstation/syangboche.html

 2.0 INSTRUMENTATION DESCRIPTION

 2.1 Platform

 Aanderaa AWS.
 The 15 cm sensor is not mounted, and the 0.5 cm sensor is fixed with iron pin.

 2.2 Description of the instrumentation

 Parameter Model Manifacturer

 Soil Temperature 30022A Aandera (Norway)

 2.3 Instrumentation specification

 Parameter Sensor Type Depth of sensor (cm) Accuracy Resolution

 Soil Temperature Platinum resistor -0.5; -15.0 0.1°C 0.1°C

 3.0 DATA COLLECTION AND PROCESSING

 3.1 Description of data collection

 Original N-value data are saved in the Data Storage Unit (DSU).
 DSU is collected from the AWS twice every year, in spring and autumn.

 3.2 Description of derived parameters and processing techniques used

 The N-value is converted to a meteorological value by using experimental coefficients defined for each sensor.
 Soil temperature data are instantaneous values.

 4.0 QUALITY CONTROL PROCEDURES

 The quality control flags follow the CEOP data flag definition document.

 5.0 GAP FILLING PROCEDURES

 No gap filling procedure was applied.

 6.0 DATA REMARKS

 6.1 PI's assessment of the data

 6.1.1 Instruments problems

 Sensor at 0.5 cm is mounted in the vegetated soil, and not exactly at 0.5 cm below the surface.
 Vegetation changes height (1-10cm) depending on the season.
 Since 2007, fences around the AWS system were broken, and cattle may enter and change the condition of pasture.

 6.1.2 Quality issues None.